kala02/ST_DataMiner/README.md

 # ST_DataMiner

+I had trouble finding ST data during my thesis period.
+It took me a long time to find ST data across various sources.
+So, I decided to make this tool that will be helpful to others in the future.

 The Spatial Transcriptomics Data Miner is a  command-line tool that automatically aggregates spatial transcriptomics datasets from multiple public repositories into a single, organized Excel catalog.
 It streamlines the process of discovering and accessing spatial gene expression data for research purposes.